PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 In this section I summarise current techniques for parameter estimation and inference from WGBS data.
 I do not describe the processing of the raw data.
 When necessary, I have "translated" the original work into my notation to make these methods more readily comparable.

+### \cite{Eckhardt:2006gh}

+__MOVE TO SECTION ON CO-METHYLATION__

+\cite{Eckhardt:2006gh} studied DNA methylation patterns on chromosome 6, 20 and 22 in 43 human samples from 12 different tissues.
+Each of the 43 samples was made up from a pool of up to 3 sex- and age-matched samples.

+This study was very labour-intensive work and low-throughput by contemporary standards because it predated the era of cheap, "high-throughput" sequencing (e.g. Illumina sequencing).
+Instead, the authors used Sanger sequencing of bisulfite-converted PCR amplicons.
+Briefly, they designed primers for bisulfite-treated DNA from chromosomes 6, 20 and 22.
+Some of these PCR amplicons were then subcloned into a vector.
+The non-cloned PCR amplicons and the cloned PCR-amplicons (up to 20 clones per amplicon) were Sanger sequenced using ABI 3730 capillary sequencers.
+All this results in a fairly sparse sample by modern standards from each chromosome and sample.

+Nonetheless, they were perhaps the first to study co-methylation, which they defined as "the relationship between the degree of methylation over distance".
+The method by which they did this isn't clearly stated in the paper and what follows is my interpretation of what is reported.
+For a variety of distances between 0 and 20,000nt they sampled 25,000 pairs of sequenced fragments (e.g. $z_{h, i}$ and $z_{h', i'}$) where two CpGs were separated by the given IPD (i.e. $pos_{i'} - pos_{i}$ = IPD).
+For each pair at that distance they recorded whether the methylation measurements were identical, that is, both methylated or both unmethylated (i.e. $\mathbf{1}_{z_{i, h} = z_{i', h'}}$).
+Then, for each distance, they computed the percentage of pairs that were in agreement, i.e. $\frac{1}{25000}\sum_{25,000 pairs}\mathbf{1}_{z_{i, h} = z_{i', h'}}$.

+__TODO: Discuss interpetation with Terry__
+__TODO: What are the grey and blue dots in Fig. 3c?__

+Based on this analysis they concluded that there was "a significant correlation for comethylation over short distances ($\leq$ 1,000 bp), [but] it deteriorated rapidly for distances $>$ 2,000 bp".

+__TODO: Fix indicator function__

 ### \cite{Cokus:2008fc}
 \cite{Cokus:2008fc} published the BS-seq protocol for performing WGBS.
 Most of the results in this paper used BS-seq of wild-type _Arabidopsis Thaliana_ and DNMT mutants.
 They also report limited results from low-coverage BS-seq of mouse germ cells but these are not relevant to my discussion.